MyArtGallery

 Are all the galleries in Melbourne's CBD or spread across different suburbs? +

-They're spread across inner Melbourne.
-Richmond has the strongest cluster with four galleries (829 Blue Wrens Authentic, Lennox St. Gallery, Niagara Galleries, and others), making it excellent for visiting multiple venues.
-Armadale, Fitzroy, Carlton, Collingwood, Alphington, Sandringham, Port Melbourne, and Prahran each host galleries as well, so you're likely to have options near where you live.
+You'll find them scattered around inner Melbourne.
+Richmond's got the biggest concentration with four galleries (829 Blue Wrens Authentic, Lennox St. Gallery, Niagara Galleries, and a few others), which makes it pretty good if you want to hit a few spots in one go.
+Armadale, Fitzroy, Carlton, Collingwood, Alphington, Sandringham, Port Melbourne, and Prahran all have galleries too, so there's a decent chance you'll find something near home.

 What's the difference between Aboriginal and Torres Strait Islander art? +

-Aboriginal art typically encodes Dreaming narratives, spiritual law, and deep land connection through symbols and patterns developed over tens of thousands of years.
-Torres Strait Islander art emphasises maritime themes, warrior traditions, and island community identity, with a distinct aesthetic incorporating geometric precision and sculptural forms.
-They're related but distinct cultural traditions with different visual languages.
+Aboriginal art works with Dreaming narratives, spiritual law, and connection to country, using symbols and patterns that developed over tens of thousands of years.
+Torres Strait Islander art is different, focusing on the sea, warrior traditions, and island life, with its own look built on geometric shapes and sculpture.
+They're related but separate traditions with different visual styles.

 Do I need to know about art to collect Aboriginal and Torres Strait Islander work? +